Microchip Technology (MCHP)

 5. Sales Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can have short-term success, but a top-tier one grows for years.
 Microchip Technology struggled to consistently generate demand over the last five years as its sales dropped at a 3.6% annual rate.
-This wasn’t a great result and suggests it’s a low quality business.
+This was below our standards and is a sign of poor business quality.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions.

 Microchip Technology Quarterly Revenue

-Long-term growth is the most important, but short-term results matter for semiconductors because the rapid pace of technological innovation (Moore's Law) could make yesterday's hit product obsolete today.
+We at StockStory place the most emphasis on long-term growth, but within semiconductors, a half-decade historical view may miss new demand cycles or industry trends like AI.
 Microchip Technology’s recent performance shows its demand remained suppressed as its revenue has declined by 27.8% annually over the last two years.
 Microchip Technology Year-On-Year Revenue Growth

 This quarter, Microchip Technology’s revenue fell by 26.8% year on year to $970.5 million but beat Wall Street’s estimates by 1%.
 Despite the beat, the drop in sales could mean that the current downcycle is deepening.
 Company management is currently guiding for a 15.8% year-on-year decline in sales next quarter.